Sockona-seruiz/Sockona-seruiz/README.md

-- 👋 Hi, I’m @Sockona_
+- 👋 Hi, I’m a famous OTP Vel'koz
-- 👀 I’m interested in being
+- 👀 I’m interested in earning money to help animals
 - 🌱 I’m currently learning how to survive
 - 💞️ I’m looking to collaborate on saving the world
 - 📫 How to reach me ig : @Sockona_